Many businesses are turning to artificial intelligence (AI) to help improve practices, increase revenue, and save time.

 You’ve probably already come across various virtual assistants and chatbots.
 Well, SAP CoPilot is very similar to these in that it’s a digital assistant that’s designed to assist with tasks such as purchasing contracts and working in collaboration with colleagues.

 The company’s aim is to amalgamate all the different work apps a person uses into one AI virtual assistant where users can ask questions and give instructions.

-This is a digital adoption platform (DAP) that uses Athenahealth to help those in the healthcare profession receive training and guidance as to how to use a particular system.
+This is a digital adoption platform (DAP) that uses Athenahealth to help those in healthcare professionals receive training and guidance as to how to use a particular system.

-Integrated with Salesforce, it provides personalised tips as to how to create better sales opportunities via the CRM system.
+Integrated with Salesforce, it provides personalized tips as to how to create better sales opportunities via the CRM system.